jumentosec/jumentosec.lol/README.md

-# babbev-com
+# jumentosec.lol

-This is the source code for my personal website, written in Next.JS: [babbev.com](https://babbev.com)
+This is the source code for  JumentoSEC website, written in Next.JS: [jumentosec.lol](https://jumentosec.lol)

 ## Commands